How Your Human Design Type Shapes Your Midlife Deconditioning Process

 And that connection feels different.
 It feels simpler and clearer.
 We don’t have to adjust ourselves to stay in it.
 There’s no expectations as to how we should be.
 We can simply be as we are and offer the other the same.

 Whether you’re new to Human Design or you’ve been in your experiment for awhile, it can be hard to catch the not self as it’s happening.
-But instead of shaming or judging ourselves, or overanalyse it, we can start with something much simpler: noticing how we act in our daily life.
+But instead of shaming ourselves or trying to analyse every behaviour, we can start somewhere much simpler: noticing how we move through daily life.
 And our Type mechanics can be a great place to start observing it.

 Below you’ll find the core truth of each Type and a few prompts to help you process whether you’re living in alignment with it or against it.

-If you’re a Manifestor: the core truth for you is that you are here to make an impact.
-In your daily life, notice where you’re holding yourself back or avoiding informing.
+In your daily life, notice where you’re holding yourself back or avoiding informing because you don’t want the drama it brings.
 Are you dampening your sense of independence out of fear of being controlled?
 What if, for one week, you informed those who your actions might impact the most?
-How might that lessen external interference?

-If you’re a Reflector: the core truth for you is that you are different from everyone else and not everyone deserves access to you.
-In your daily life, notice where or with who do you feel left out or invisible, and when you’re prone to conform to social norms.
+In your daily life, notice where and with whom you feel left out or invisible, and when you’re prone to conform to social norms.
 Are you trying to fit in out of fear?
 What if, for one week, you allowed yourself to simply observe life without any kind of initiation or expectation?
 What surprises might you encounter?

 I’d love to hear how this lands for you.
 Feel free to comment below.

 If there’s anything to take away from this, it’s that Human Design doesn’t tell you who to be.
-Rather, tt shows you where you’ve been abandoning yourself and overstepping your own boundaries.
+Rather, it shows you where you’ve been abandoning yourself and overstepping your own boundaries.

 No matter how far into the journey you are, deconditioning isn’t about fixing yourself.
 More so, it’s a cyclical process of letting go of the layers that are not you.
 And that’s why slowness is not optional.